groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/digital/docx.en.md

     enable: true
     title: "About GroupDocs.Signature for Java API"
     content: |
-        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) is an advanced Java API to electronically sign digital documents using various signature types such as text, image, barcode, QR-code, stamp, form-field and metadata.
-Users can load, edit, validate, save, remove, preview and search digital signatures within PDF, Microsoft Word, Excel worksheets, PowerPoint presentations, Adobe Photoshop, metafiles and image file formats, with additional support for customizing signature properties as needed.
+        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) is an advanced Java API for signing digital documents using various signature types such as text, image, barcode, QR-code, stamp, form-field and metadata.
+Users can load, edit, validate, save, remove, preview and search digital signatures within PDF, Microsoft Word, Excel worksheets, PowerPoint presentations, Adobe Photoshop and image file formats, with additional support for customizing signature properties as needed.

 ############################# Steps ############################